 - The fifth said: The plane has a captain, but he did not send anyone.
-The captain of the aircraft comes in the form of everything to live among us, and there is no final destination for our flight, and we will stay on board.
+The captain of the aircraft comes in the form of everything to live among us, and there is no destination for our flight.
+We will stay on board.

-- The seventh said: The captain is present, but he put us on board the plane and got busy.
+- The seventh said: The captain exists, but he put us on board the plane and got busy.
 He no longer interferes in our affairs or the plane’s affairs.

-- The ninth said: The captain is present and he is my captain alone, and you are all here to serve me.
+- The ninth said: The captain exists and he is my captain alone, and you are all here to serve me.
 You will not reach your destination in any case.

-- The tenth said: The presence of the leader is relative, as it exists for those who believe his existence, and it does not exist for those who deny his existence.
+- The tenth said: The presence of the leader is relative, as he exists for those who believe his existence, and he does not exist for those who deny his existence.
 All passengers’ perceptions about this captain, the purpose of the flight, and the way the plane’s passengers deal with each other are correct.